Joe91/fun-bots/docs/REVIEW_FINDINGS.md

 `if s_AbsDeltaYaw > 0` is always true while `_FullVehicleSteering` is set, so the target roll is always `+0.1`.
 Left turns are flown with the wrong bank.
 *Fix:* test the sign of `s_DeltaYaw`.

 **B49 (Low, plausible).
-The gunship's aiming yaw is 90° off from every other yaw in the mod** — ✅ fixed [VehicleMovement.lua:490](../ext/Server/Bot/VehicleMovement.lua#L490) The gunship branch sets `_TargetYaw = math.atan(dz, dx)`, but everywhere else yaw is `atan(dz, dx) - π/2`, wrapped to 0–2π.
+The gunship's aiming yaw is 90° off from every other yaw in the mod** — ❌ not a bug (fix reverted) [VehicleMovement.lua:490](../ext/Server/Bot/VehicleMovement.lua#L490) The gunship branch sets `_TargetYaw = math.atan(dz, dx)`, but everywhere else yaw is `atan(dz, dx) - π/2`, wrapped to 0–2π.
 That value is written to `authoritativeAimingYaw` ([VehicleMovement.lua:572](../ext/Server/Bot/VehicleMovement.lua#L572)), which `Bot:ShootAt` uses for the FOV check.
 Gunship gunners therefore detect targets in a cone rotated by a quarter turn from where their guns point.
+*Resolution:* tested in-game.
+The original `atan(dz, dx)` is correct; the gunship's gunner entries are oriented differently in the engine, and the "fixed" version was off.
+Reverted, with a comment in the code.

 **B50 (Low).** ✅ fixed.
 Assorted smaller issues:
 - Pitch is derived as `-euler.z / math.cos(roll)` in the chopper, jet and vehicle-yaw code.
 It grows without bound as a chopper or jet banks towards 90° ([VehicleChopperControl.lua:70](../ext/Server/Bot/VehicleChopperControl.lua#L70), [VehicleMovement.lua:555](../ext/Server/Bot/VehicleMovement.lua#L555)).